 If you'd like to receive the Congressional Communiqué, please write to email@example.com.

 The Congressional Senior Staff Roundtable is for both House and Senate senior staff, and is held approximately once a week when Congress is in session.
 Recent topics have included tensions on the Korean peninsula, efforts to revise the Authorization for Use of Military Force (AUMF), immigration reform, and cybersecurity.

 Foreign Policy Breakfast Forum meetings are held for members of Congress on a topic of their choice with a select group of expert Council members.
 These meetings are arranged on request for individual members of Congress, and usually occur several times a month.

 Expert Bank Briefings are for members of Congress and senior staff on a case-by-case (and per request) basis.
 These meetings bring CFR and outside experts to the Hill to brief a principal on an issue at their request.

 There are also other special events for congressional staff, including dinners, symposia, and invitations to select CFR meetings.

 For more information on meetings and to receive our newsletter, the Congressional Communiqué, please contact:

-Associate Director, Congress and U.S. Foreign Policy Program
+Deputy Director, Congress and U.S. Foreign Policy Program

 Council on Foreign Relations